dkrpandit/Random-Color-Generator/README.md

 In summary, the "Random Color Generator" project is a fun and interactive web application that generates random colors, giving users a visually pleasing and entertaining experience.
 It serves as a great tool for designers, artists, or anyone interested in exploring different color combinations for their projects.

+You can visit this link, https://dkrpandit.github.io/Random-Color-Generator/, to see how the website looks and works.